-Doral has many shops, businesses, and entertainment in the city and nearby.
-It is only a mile from the Miami International Airport and 13 miles from Downtown Miami, which makes it convenient for travelers to visit.
+Doral and the surrounding areas offer residents and visitors a large selection of stores, restaurants, and entertainment.
+Doral is only a mile from the Miami International Airport and 13 miles from Downtown Miami, which makes it convenient for travelers to visit.
 Though the city itself is small, many people travel through it because of its location.

-Doral sees many accidents for several reasons, including commercial traffic for businesses, tourists, and even those traveling back and forth to work, shops, entertainment venues, and home.
+Doral sees many motor vehicle accidents each year from a variety of causes, including commercial traffic for businesses, tourists, and local residents traveling back and forth to work, shops, entertainment venues, and home.
 If you suffered injuries or lost a loved one in a car accident, contact a Doral car accident lawyer today for a free case evaluation.

 Accident Statistics for the Doral Area